General Doubly Stochastic Maximum Principle and Its Applications to Optimal Control of SPDEs: Applications

 \section{Applications}

+We now illustrate the results of Section 3 by looking at some examples.
 Theoretically, the maximum principles presented in Section 3 and Section 4 characterizes the optimal control through some necessary and sufficient conditions.
 However, it is not immediately feasible to implement such principles directly, partially due to the difficulty of computing fully coupled forward-backward doubly stochastic system.
 In this section, we give two special examples and show how to explicitly solve them using our maximum principle.